 The entire intestinal tract is sensitive to the action of the many herbs for intestinal health.
 They exert two main effects on the intestinal mucosa:

-- Laxative – Herbs for intestinal health promote or accelerate intestinal transit.
-Moreover, laxative herbs are also emollient; that is to say, they soothe the intestinal mucosa.
+- Laxative—Herbs for intestinal health promote or accelerate intestinal transit.
+Moreover, laxative herbs are also emollient, soothing the intestinal mucosa.

-- Astringent – Medicinal herbs dry and constrict the skin and mucous membranes.
-By diminishing the mucous secretion, they exert an antidiarrheic action.
-They also coagulate the bleeding of tiny blood vessels (antihemorrhagic movement).
+- Astringent—Medicinal herbs dry and constrict the skin and mucous membranes.
+By diminishing mucous secretion, they exert an antidiarrheic action.
+They also thicken the bleeding of tiny blood vessels (antihemorrhagic movement).

-Almost all astringent herbs owe their properties to the tannin they contain.
-Tannins clot proteins of the surface cells, thus drying, hardening, and reducing the inflammation of the skin and the mucosa.
-Most herbs for intestinal health acting on the intestine can regulate transit, thus improving the body conditions so that healing will be complete, not only symptomatic.
-But we have to bear in mind that correct, healthy habits are required so that the treatment of intestinal afflictions will be effective.
+Almost all astringent herbs owe their properties to the tannins they contain.
+Tannins clot proteins of the surface cells, drying, hardening, and reducing the inflammation of the skin and the mucosa.
+Most herbs for intestinal health that act on the intestine can regulate transit, thus improving the body conditions so that healing will be complete, not only symptomatic.
+But we have to bear in mind that correct, healthy habits are required to treat intestinal afflictions effectively.

 Top Herbs For Intestinal Health